|

 The red flag with a yellow cross is shown at the entrance of pit road to indicate the

 pits are closed.
-When all the cars have lined up behind the pace car, pit road will open and
+When all the cars have lined up behind the pace car, pit road opens and

 |